alexandre-spieser/mongodb-generic-repository/README.md

         Guid Id { get; set; }
         int Version { get; set; }
     }

+    /// <summary>
+    /// This class represents a basic document that can be stored in MongoDb.
+    /// Your document must implement this class in order for the MongoDbRepository to handle them.
+    /// </summary>
+    public interface IDocument<TKey> where TKey : IEquatable<TKey>
+    {
+        /// <summary>
+        /// The Primary Key, which must be decorated with the [BsonId] attribute
+        /// if you want the MongoDb C# driver to consider it to be the document ID.
+        /// </summary>
+        [BsonId]
+        TKey Id { get; set; }
+        /// <summary>
+        /// A version number, to indicate the version of the schema.
+        /// </summary>
+        int Version { get; set; }
+    }
 ```

 ## Partitioned collections
 This repository also allows you to partition your document across multiple collections, this can be useful if you are running a SaaS application and want to keep good performance.